AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 Under our theory, it is not a bug but a feature.
 This opens up the possibility of forming IDR that is not linear but aligned with other forms of causality, e.g., hierarchical causality or graph-based causality or even non-causal relationships.
 So in the definition of IDR, we don't require the IDR to be generated from causality but only define it being idempotent and discrete.
-In the theory, causality is a purely problem of alignment not a problem of dynamics.
+In the theory, causality is purely a problem of alignment not a problem of dynamics.
 It is worth to point out that these are still an open questions and our theory is not yet mature enough to provide a definitive answer on:
 - if idempotent and discrete are the minimal requirements for forming IDR as a representation of atomic unit if we and building models in non-causal domains.
 - if intelligence as a concept itself is strictly coupled with causality.
 The original author(Shenghang) doesn't have a strong conviction on this yet due to the lack of more concrete evidences and tools to validate.
 We believe the falsifiability of these questions is crucial for the theory to be a scientific theory rather than a philosophical one and could foreseen this to be an important direction for future research.

-Verdict: BERT form lossless IDR representation but the message passing it create during train drifts away too much from the one form from causal masking.
+Verdict: BERT form lossless IDR representation but the message passing it creates during train drifts away too much from the one form from causal masking.
 Here we are not arguing BERT is worse than GPT, but just pointing out the difference of the two models from the theory's perspective.
 On the contrary, revisiting BERT's unique design from the les of the theory could lead to the conclusion that BERT would be perfect for tasks:
 - can perfectly encode its message passing as a mask distribution.
-- hidden objects require exact same connections to each other.
+- latent objects require exact same connections to each other.

 To summarize, BERT can produce IDR, but its IDR is not compatible with the physical world tightly because BERT's message passing is fully-connected rather than causal broadcasting.
 We are not drawing a conclusion casual masking or an autoregressive model is always better but pointing out under the theory, different masking strategies can be explainable purely from distribution alignment.